l7mp/stunner-gateway-operator/README.md

 *UNDER CONSTRUCTION*

-The STUNner Kubernetes Gateway Operator is an open-source implementation of the [Gateway API](https://gateway-api.sigs.k8s.io) using [STUNner](https://github.com/l7mp/stunner) as the data plane.
-The goal is to implement the part of the core Gateway APIs -- Gateway, GatewayClass, and UDPRoute objects -- necessary to fully configure the STUNner WebRTC ingress gateway via the Kubernetes control plane.
+The STUNner Kubernetes Gateway Operator is an open-source implementation of the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io) using [STUNner](https://github.com/l7mp/stunner) as the data plane.
+The goal is to implement the part of the core Gateway API -- Gateway, GatewayClass, and UDPRoute resources -- necessary to fully configure the STUNner WebRTC ingress gateway via the Kubernetes control plane.
 The STUNner Kubernetes Gateway Operator is currently under development and supports a subset of the Gateway API.